tamagui/tamagui/starters/next-expo-solito/README.md

 - Next.js local dev: `yarn web`

 To run with optimizer on in dev mode (just for testing, it's faster to leave it off): `yarn web:extract`.
-To build for production `yarn:prod`.
+To build for production `yarn web:prod`.

 To see debug output to verify the compiler, add `// debug` as a comment to the top of any file.